AD7124 Console Application

 Introduction

 The application layer uses the ADI Console Libraries to create console based User Interactive (UI).
 The middle layer of No-OS device library have device specific APIs to interface with AD7124 device.
 These APIs allows direct access to device register map in order to read/write device registers.
 The bottom layer of Platform Drivers is responsible for Low Level Interface.
-The platform drivers uses mbed-os libraries to access low level peripheral (like GPIOs, SPI, I2C, etc).
+The platform drivers uses underlying libraries to access low level peripheral (like GPIOs, SPI, I2C, etc).

 Interface Diagram